Development Objection Reports

 Town Planning Collective take pride in our expert quality development application objection reports.
 We prepare objections for any type of development throughout NSW, Queensland and Western Australia.

 When you receive a notification letter from Council that a neighbour has submitted a development application it can be a stressful and confusing time.
 It is difficult sometimes to understand the plans and reports and to know exactly what your neighbour is planning on doing and to understand whether the development will impact you and your property.
-We often receive calls from people not knowing where to start with a development objection letter so we thought we would take some time to provide a bit of a guide to preparing an objection letter.

 One of the biggest stresses that people have with objection letters is the limited time that is provided by Council to submit the objection letter.
 What makes it worse is when our clients call up the Council officer to seek additional time only to be told that they MUST get a submission into Council by the deadline!